-Each of those statements can pull on a person’s heartstrings, facilitate bonding, and perhaps even elicit nurturing from the new target.
+Each of those statements can pull on a person’s heartstrings, facilitate bonding, and elicit nurturing from the new target.
 If you have empathy it may be difficult to resist having a response to this type of manipulation.

 Unfortunately, for many with psychopathy and narcissistic personality disorder, relationships are treated as games.
-Eventually, it will become apparent to the target that his ‘love’ was not deep or real.
-This can keep a non-psychopathic partner immobilized (and invested) for quite some time trying to determine “how” a person who loved so intensely in the beginning could become so bored, uninvested, and perhaps even callous as the duration of the relationship increases.
+Eventually, it will become apparent to the target that their partner’s ‘love’ was not deep or real.
+This can keep a non-psychopathic partner immobilized (and invested) for quite some time trying to determine ‘how’ a person who loved so intensely in the beginning could become so bored, uninvested, and callous as the duration of the relationship increases.

 This is the nature of psychopathy and narcissistic personality disorder.
 No one is bonded to, appreciated, or valued.